 Stay indoors during dawn and dusk

-Midges are most active during low-light conditions.
+Scottish midges are most active during low-light conditions.
 If you can, stay indoors at these times.
-If you’re camping, slather yourself in plenty of insect repellent before the sun starts going down.
+If you're a hardcore great outdoors fan and you're camping, slather yourself in plenty of insect repellent before the sun starts going down.

 Avoid stopping in long vegetation

-If you’re stopping for a snack or a break, make sure to do so out of long grasses or shrubs where there might be swarms of midges.
-Trust us, it’s worth walking that extra kilometre to find bare ground.
+If you're stopping for a snack or a break, make sure to do so out of damp, long grasses or wet shrubs where there might be swarms of biting midges.
+Trust us, it's worth walking that extra kilometre to find bare ground.

 The wild cards